2018 American Cancer Society Miami Annual Gala

 Benefits American Cancer SocietyCharity & Social Events

-The 2017 American Cancer Society “Dancing for a Cause” Miami Annual Gala will take place on Saturday, April 8, 2017, at the JW Marriott Marquis.
+The 2018 American Cancer Society Miami Annual Gala will take place on Saturday, April 21, 2018, at the JW Marriott Marquis.
 Over 800 influential leaders within Miami’s social and corporate communities will gather for a night of elegance, exquisite food, and live entertainment.
-The cocktail reception and silent auction will start at 6:30 p.m., followed by dinner and dance performances by the professional dancers from Fred Astaire Dance Studios of Coral Gables and surprise celebrities all “Dancing for a Cause” to raise funds for the American Cancer Society that evening.
+The cocktail reception and silent auction will start at 6:30 p.m., followed by dinner and dancing.

 The exciting silent auction will feature items such as airline tickets, jewelry, golf packages, sports collector’s items, spa packages and couture fashion.
-During the live auction, guests will be challenged to raise money to help Finish the Fight against cancer.
-From its beginning, the American Cancer Society has been the leading force in the fight against cancer.
-After 103 years, they can envision the end of cancer as we know it – from deadly to treatable, from curable to preventable.
+During the live auction, guests will be challenged to raise money towards the American Cancer Society mission to celebrate lives, save lives and the lead the fight for a world without cancer.
 Over one hundred years ago, we began the fight of a lifetime.
 Now it’s time to finish it!